U.S. Arms Exports Under Congressional Notification Thresholds

 Beginning around 2011, an effort to reform arms trade policy resulted in eight major rounds of removal of items from the U.S. Munitions List -- which are at the heart of FMS and DCS procedures -- and transfer to the Commerce Control List.
 Some Congressional notification requirements were carried over during this process, but the eighth round, completed during the Trump administration, transferred many items from the first and third categories of the USML to the CCL without including any Congressional notification requirements.
 Weapons in those categories include semi-automatic and non-automatic firearms and their ammunition (see resource page).

-- BIS resource page -- see reports on the "8th USML to CCL Regulatory Change"
+- BIS resource page -- look inside reports for information the "8th USML to CCL Regulatory Change"

 Case Studies